Cody Thetford - Fire Chief

 Level I Restrictions

-Commercial fire pits approved for use (if specifically permitted by Fire Marshal)
+Commercial fire pits approved for use (if specifically permitted by the Fire Marshal)

-Outdoor cooking approved on all types of appliances, including charcoal
+Outdoor cooking approved on all appliances, including charcoal

-- Non-commercial fire pits, campfires and/or fireworks are not allowed within the Village of Ruidoso (unless specifically permitted by Fire Marshal)
+Non-commercial fire pits, campfires and/or fireworks are not allowed in the Village of Ruidoso (unless specifically permitted by the Fire Marshal)

 Multi-Jurisdictional Hazard Mitigation Plan